by Dirk Brockmann

 This explorable illustrates a process known as percolation.
 Percolation is a topic very important for understanding processes in physics, biology, geology, hydrology, horstology, epidemiology, and other fields.
 Percolation theory is the mathematical tool designed for understanding these processes.

 Percolation is best understood in terms of the following physical situation: Let’s say you have a porous medium, e.g. ground coffee in your percolator or porous soil of some depth.
 You pour a liquid on the medium and would like to know whether the liquid can make it through the medium and if so how this depends on the porosity of the medium (i.e. the fraction of the material that is empty).
+In the lattice model below, this scenario is modeled.

 The situation can be modeled by a two-dimensional square lattice in which individual sites can be occupied by the medium (e.g. a grain of ground coffee and depicted in black above) or they can be empty (depicted in white).
 The porosity $p$ is the fraction of empty sites.
-The liquid (depicted in blue) can pass through the medium across adjacent empty sites.
+The liquid (depicted in red) can pass through the medium across adjacent empty sites.
 By adjacent we mean the 4 next neighbors (north-west-south-east) of a site in a square lattice.

 and if $p < p_c$ the liquid almost never makes it to the bottom, whereas if $p > p_c$ it almost always does.
 This is why $p_c$ is called a percolation threshold.